 That $11.52 could have been spent any number of better methods, rather than cheap backlinks.
 Maybe a domain name with existing backlinks, or splurge on cake and coffee whilst I penned a few guest post pitches to get real backlinks would have been a far better investment.

 Simple answer; don’t waste your money on these cheap and nasty backlink providers.
-Sure, they will provide temporary backlinks, however these will definitely not “Skyrocket your rankings” as the above ad states, and if anything, can harm your domains reputation with Google.
+Sure, they will provide temporary backlinks, however these will definitely not “Skyrocket your rankings” as the above ad states.
+Actually, if anything, this could harm your domains reputation with Google.

 You should spend your time and effort instead, on pitching guest posts to relevant publishers, and getting published with backlinks included.
 This will produce far better longer term SEO benefit, however is obviously significantly more effort.